itu-itis22-cetinkayah20/video-game-sales-analysis-cpp/README.md

 ### **Prerequisites**

 - **C++ Compiler**: Ensure you have a C++ compiler installed (e.g., g++, clang).
 - **Docker**: Docker is not required for this project but it is better to use.
-Make sure that Docker is installed in your system.
-Reopen the project in docker container when vscode offers to ensure that tests work.

 ### **Installation**